Luxembourg 16th of July 2006

 Then Johnny Drum Machine the drummer walked by with 10 girls walking with him, Player! 🙂 he signed the playlist for me.

 We had a little chat for about half an hour….
 I had a few drinks at the gig, thanks to Mike, and dared to ask him: “What about the date in the grasshopper?”
-He said: “Yeah, why not?!” hmmm ok… I was shocked!! (didn’t expect him to say yes, I thought that he would laugh at me) I didn’t want to show him that I was shocked, so I asked him what the next time, that he would be in Holland.
-He told me that that would be Lowlands (nowhere near Amsterdam or the Grasshopper tho…)….
+He said: “Yeah, why not?!” hmmm ok… I was shocked!! (didn’t expect him to say yes, I thought that he would laugh at me) I didn’t want to show him that I was shocked, so I asked him what the next time was, that he would be in Holland.
+He told me that, that would be Lowlands (nowhere near Amsterdam or the Grasshopper tho…)….
 He said: “I won’t be that drunk this time” (remember 2004?)
 I didn’t really understand what he was talking about, as I was never there at Lowlands in 2004.
 I found out a little later from Mel the Bell.
-(Mel sent me a CD + DVD with loads of early Skinner stuff, it had a mp3 from Lowlands 2004 on it).
+(Mel sent me a CD + DVD with loads of early Skinner stuff.
+It had a mp3 from Lowlands 2004 on it).
 And he said: “if you wear that bikini, I’ll recognize you.”

 A new mission, I need a ticket for Lowlands.
 We went back to the camping.
 We took a cab.

-The next morning, when our German neighbors were ready to go home, they drove past us and she looked very angry at us again and he waved and smiled.
+The next morning, when our German neighbors were ready to go home, they drove past us and she looked very angry at us again.
+Why tho?
+Her husband waved and smiled.
 He was lovely.
 We didn’t like her much.

 On our way back we stopped in Antwerp.
 I had never been there before.
 We went to some Irish pubs.
 I had a thing with Irish pubs at the time, I guess it had something to do with my love for Ireland and Colin Farrell.
 After an hour we continued our trip back home.
 Back to Hillegom.